mjohnson518/mjohnson518/README.md

 ### Olá, I'm Marc 👋🏻

 I believe decentralized protocols are key to creating a more equitable digital future where individuals have greater autonomy and opportunity.

-I'm the Co-founder & CEO of <a href="https://novaenergy.ai/" target="_blank">Nova Energy</a>.
-We build software to monitor & mitigate the environmental impact of computing environments.
-Previously, I was an Environmental Solutions Architect for <a href="https://protocol.ai/" target="_blank">Protocol Labs</a>.

 You can find out more about me on [my site][1], and can read my random ramblings on [my blog][2].

 <p  align="center">